Insight-deviler/Notes-for-Agriculture/README.md

 # Credits
 This app is owned and managed by Sarath S
-(all rights are owned)
+(all rights are owned).
+Follow on Instagram: https://instagram.com/saraths10?igshid=1k67t1zh3m3sq

-App logo or icon by Arun
+App logo or icon by Arun Kumar J (all rights reserved).
+Follow on Instagram: https://instagram.com/arunmastro_03?igshid=w7r9nkl2llef

 Icons by Icons8. website: www.icons8.com